 Books for Young People

-We want young people to enjoy reading, and we value inclusion and accessability.
-Our books feature fonts that are selected for reading ease and tell stories we think today’s young people will want to read.
+We want young people to enjoy reading.
+Our books feature readable fonts and stories that young people will enjoy.

 Sophie is up against an eight-legged menace—and her own imagination.

 Sophie is thoughtful and funny and full of ideas.
 When her friend Brayden brings a spider to school in a jar, Sophie’s excited to study it.
 But then a classmate frees the spider in the Grade 3 classroom.

 Their teacher, Miss Ruby, is terrified of spiders.
 Sophie wants to save her teacher from the eight-legged intruder without getting Brayden into trouble for bringing it to school.
 That means getting the spider out of the classroom without letting Miss Ruby know what’s going on.

 This is no easy task, and soon Sophie’s wacky plans and wild imagination land her in the principal’s office—and hanging upside down outside his window.

 Young readers will love Sophie’s antics, her loyalty to her friends and her determination to do the right thing at any cost.

 Eileen Holland is a former teacher who spent her early student years letting her imagination spin her away from the classroom.
 It is not too much of a stretch to imagine her creating a dreamy character like Sophie Trophy for her first book.
 Learn more about Eileen Holland and Sophie Trophy at www.EileenHollandChildrensAuthor.com.

 Faster Than Truth by K.L.
 Denman